ArsCodeAmatoria/ppc-cards/SOCIAL_CARDS.md

 - Home page metadata in `src/app/metadata.ts`
 - Analysis page metadata in `src/app/analysis/metadata.ts`

 These metadata configurations include Open Graph and Twitter Card metadata that reference the social card images.
+The site is configured to use Twitter Summary Card with Large Image format for optimal display on Twitter.

 ## Domain Configuration